loarie/loarie/README.md

 # README

-This is a simple static website running Jekyll with poole to make a blog
+My personal website.
+Running Jekyll with poole to make a blog.
+You can check it out at [www.scottloarie.com](http://wwww.scottloarie.com)